Part of a series

 EDGE Tools note: inventory before you debate vendors

 You cannot govern what you have not inventoried.
-If you want a field-ready pass at data egress and financial blast radius, use the Tactical AI Audit as a worksheet: what leaves the network, what would hurt if it leaked, and where humans must stay in charge.
+If you want a structured pass at data egress and financial blast radius, use the AI Governance Audit as a worksheet: what leaves the network, what would hurt if it leaked, and where humans must stay in charge.

 For deeper episode-style notes on the CAIO shift and the agentic era in the boardroom stack, the governance project hub collects the longer narrative.